Skip to main content

 The Comparison Collapse: "I am not as disciplined as [person X]."
 Counter: you do not know their full picture, their support structures, or their failures.
 Comparing your insides to someone else's outsides is always inaccurate.

 The Permanent Label: "I am bad at waking up early / sticking to things / being consistent."
 Counter: these are descriptions of past behavior, not fixed traits.
 Behavior is changeable by design.
+See self-compassion after failure for the research on why labeling backfires.

 Putting It Together: A CBT Approach to a New Habit